Does CBD Make You Feel High

 CBD does not bind with the CB1 and CB2 receptors, hence, it does not get you high.
 On the contrary, CBD partially blocks these two receptors so not only CBD won’t get you high, it will actually dampen some of THC’s psychoactive effects.

 So CBD Is Not Psychoactive.
-What about its legality?
+But is CBD legal?

 You know how it goes - if you hang out enough time with the bad kid, its reputation will stick to you.
 And this is exactly the case here.
 Historically, legislators placed cannabis under the schedule one controlled substance deeming CBD illegal.